zazulec/Weather-react-app/README.md

 # Application in continuous creation !!!!!!!

- I am aware that the application does not work well on Firebase and Github.
-I will try to solve it as soon as possible.
- Soon I will add gifs to the readme file showing the operation of the application.
- At the moment, to fully understand the application, I suggest you clone it.

 ## Main info about app:
 This weather app is probably the best weather app in this repository!
-Simply app shows current weather and 3 hour forecast for 5 days in Rechartd App was created in React.
+Simply app shows current weather and 3 hour forecast for 5 days in Rechartd plus you can check current weather in your location powered by google maps.
+App was created in React.

 ### Homepage: